 The software is free for team 3 or less, or just $29 per month for larger teams with unlimited users.
 Try it out here.

 🧭 Improve productivity – Learn more about Team Compass

-Best for setting goals using the OKR methodology in companies with multiple teams
+Best for setting goals using the OKR methodology in companies with plenty of teams and departments

 Weekdone is a goal-setting and tracking software with product features that help teams and companies achieve real results by using OKRs.
 OKR dashboards, Weekly Planning, Initiatives, and KPI reporting all work together to paint the “big picture overview” of Company Objectives and their aligned Team OKRs.

 Weekdone has an intuitive UI for tracking quarterly OKRs, a TV dashboard to improve meetings, and an exclusive learning center for users – both managers and employees.